 Elected officials are sensitive to the state’s economic reputation, perhaps more so than to its actual economic performance.
 When lawmakers hear reports of major automobile manufacturers like Ford promising investments in EV battery plants in other states, they see that as a massive loss of face.

-Voters, the media, big businesses, union officials, as well as lobbyists throughout the city of Lansing look to political leaders and ask, “What did you do to bring those jobs did Michigan?”
+Voters, the media, big businesses, union officials, as well as lobbyists throughout the city of Lansing look to political leaders and ask, “What did you do to bring those jobs to Michigan?”
 Unfortunately, as a response, elected officials are prone to responding with a promise to write larger checks to favored companies.
 They know that kind of promise gets media headlines, even though a more effective response would be to work to improve the business climate for everyone.

-Late last year, Ford Motor Company cited Michigan’s high electricity prices as a key reason for its choice to locate planned EV battery plants in Kentucky and Tennessee.
+Late last year, Ford Motor Co. cited Michigan’s high electricity prices as a key reason for its choice to locate planned EV battery plants in Kentucky and Tennessee.
 The state’s electricity market is highly regulated, and the regulations are supposed to ensure that utility monopolies offer consistent services at reasonable rates.
 But it clearly doesn’t work this way.
-When Michigan had open choice in electricity markets, our average total electricity rate — the average of residential, commercial, and industrial rates — dropped to more than 11% below the national average.
+When Michigan had open choice in electricity markets, our average total electricity rate — the average of residential, commercial and industrial rates — dropped to more than 11% below the national average.
 Absent competitive pressure — which Michigan benefited from until 2008 — regulators have allowed Michigan’s utilities to provide unreliable energy at the highest rates in the Great Lakes region, now 16% above the national average.

 State policies favoring utilities come at a cost.
 Policy can’t favor utilities like this without it costing the utilities’ customers, including manufacturers.
-Not surprisingly, Ford hasn’t been the only company that claims Michigan’s high energy costs are a deterrent to locating in the state.
+Not surprisingly, Ford hasn’t been the only company to say that Michigan’s high energy costs are a deterrent to locating in the state.
 Other manufacturers do, too.
-And the responses of government and utilities remain uniform when they are dealing with these certain few, chosen companies.
+And the responses of government and utilities remain uniform when they are dealing with these few, chosen companies.

 For a variety of reasons, electricity rates paid by industrial customers tend to be much lower than those paid by residential users.
 But Michigan’s industrial electricity rates are still 7.9% above the national average, according to data from the Energy Information Administration.
 If lawmakers found a way to get utilities to match the national average electricity prices, manufacturers would have saved $147 million in 2020.
 It would take a lot of selective subsidies to make up for these basic cost disadvantages driven by state policy.